-The boys each were emergency transported to Children’s Healthcare of Atlanta (CHOA) where they each received about 300 stitches to to treat the wounds they sustained.
-The boys were tore apart from head to toe.
+The boys were emergency-transported to Children’s Healthcare of Atlanta (CHOA) where they each received about 300 stitches to treat the bite wounds they sustained.
+The boys were torn apart from head to toe.
 Despite heroic efforts by neighbors, the dogs could not be pried off the boys and they almost killed them.

 In Georgia, there are animal control laws and ordiances in place so that these types of situations are less likely to occur.
-In this particual dog bite case, the dogs’ owner was cited for violating local ordinances including having dogs at large and not having a valid county license for the dogs.
-In order to properly compensate victims of animal attacked causes by the negligence of (mostly, but not exlusively) dog owners, most homeowners’ insurance policies cover dog bite liability, unless they are specifically excluded from coverage.
+In this particular dog bite case, the dogs owner was cited for violating local ordinances including having dogs at large and not having a valid county license for the dogs.
+In order to properly compensate victims of animal attacks causes by the negligence of (mostly, but not exlusively) dog owners, most homeowners’ insurance policies cover dog bite liability, unless they are specifically excluded from coverage.
 In this case, there appears to be available homeowner’s insurance, which would indicate that the dogs owner was a homeowner, and had valid insurance.
 The question here is: due to the extent of the boys’ injuries, will there be enough insurance proceeds to adequately compensate them for their injuries.
 Not only is a dog attack physcially punishing, the emotional toll is immense and, sometimes, can last a lifetime.
-In a case like, the medical bills and other “hard” damages could exceed $500,000, and this does not include the other damages mentioned above such as pain and suffering, emotional damages, reduced ability to labor and work, etc. These damages add up quickly, and that is what ultimately fuels the value of the case.
+In a case like this, the medical bills and other “hard” damages could easily exceed $500,000, not including the other damages mentioned above — such as pain and suffering, emotional damages, reduced ability to labor and work, etc. These damages add up quickly, and that is what ultimately fuels the value of the case.